ls1intum/Artemis/docs/dev/setup/jenkins-gitlab.rst

                 vcs-credentials: artemis_gitlab_admin_credentials
                 artemis-authentication-token-key: artemis_notification_plugin_token
                 artemis-authentication-token-value: artemis_admin
-                secret-push-token: # generated in step 8
+                secret-push-token: # generated in step 3

-10. Open the ``src/main/resources/config/application-jenkins.yml`` and change the following:
+5. Open the ``src/main/resources/config/application-jenkins.yml`` and change the following:
+    Again, if you are using a development setup, the template in the beginning of this page already contains the correct values.

 .. code:: yaml